 This report presents an unbiased, data-informed analysis of procurement corruption risks in the UK during the pandemic response.
-It identifies issues for further investigation by the relevant authorities (including the COVID-19 inquiries), recommends measures to mitigate summarises the spending patterns in UK COVID-19 procurement over three years.
+It identifies issues for further investigation by the relevant authorities (including the COVID-19 inquiries), recommends measures to mitigate challenges in future crises, and proposes changes to strengthen the transparency and accountability of procurement more generally.